shuozhixu/PFDD/README.md

 - M. Koslowski, A.M.
 Cuiti&#241;o, M. Ortiz, [A phase-field theory of dislocation dynamics, strain hardening and hysteresis in ductile single crystals](https://doi.org/10.1016/S0022-5096(02)00037-6), J. Mech.
 Phys.
 Solids 50 (2002) 2597--2635

-in which (i) the isotropic elasticity was assumed, (ii) the elastic tensor was assumed the same everywhere, (iii) the lattice energy was based on a simple 1D function, (iv) the lattice energy was assumed the same everywhere, (v) the gradient energy was omitted and (vi) the model was for FCC crystals only.
-These six issues were addressed in the subsequent years.
+in which (i) the isotropic elasticity was assumed, (ii) the elastic tensor was assumed the same everywhere, (iii) the lattice energy was based on a simple 1D function, (iv) the lattice energy was assumed the same everywhere, (v) the gradient energy was omitted, (vi) the model was for FCC crystals only, and (vii) slips were not confined to pre-defined slip planes.
+These seven issues were addressed in the subsequent years.

 ## (i)